PrefectHQ/prefect/docs/cloud/execution/custom_environment.md

 ### Process

-Custom Environments can be attached to Flows in the same manner as any preexisting Prefect Environment, and are stored in Docker alongside your flow.
-It will never be sent to Prefect Cloud and will only exist inside your Flow's Docker storage.
+Custom Environments can be attached to Flows in the same manner as any preexisting Prefect Environment, and are stored in the storage option alongside your flow.
+It will never be sent to the Prefect API and will only exist inside your Flow's storage.

 :::warning Custom Environment Naming
 Make sure the name of your custom Environment does not match the names of any preexisting [Prefect Environments](/api/latest/environments/execution.html) because it could behave unpredictably when working with Prefect Serializers.